yulPa/yulmails/README.md

 ### Simple Go Application

-The goal of this `go` application is to check mails between sender and recipients. (#TODO: UPDATE DESCRIPTION)
+The goal of this `go` application is to check mails between sender and recipients. (#TODO: Add a better description)

 # Getting started